Ashkanrpd/ISS-Weather-Shared/docs/plan.md

 {
   "Code": 404
   "success": false
-  "message": “Unable to find the ISS location”
+  "message": “No weather found for location!”
 }
 ```